Search About

 It’s a sad truth that none of the formal ITIL courses address meeting etiquette, but it’s one of the easiest ways to start to change the culture.

-So don’t make your attendees dread the weekly CAB meeting, as it’s probably the single most important factor that colors their opinions of how they view your whole process!
+So don’t make your attendees dread the weekly CAB meeting, as it’s probably the single most important factor that colours their opinions of how they view your whole process!

-Written by Peter Hubbard, Senior IT Service Management Consultant at Pink Elephant EMEA.
+Written by Peter Hubbard, former Senior IT Service Management Consultant at Pink Elephant EMEA.